confus-3d/TheHunt/README.md

 # Rounds:
 ![TheHuntInstruction3](/images/instruction3.jpg)

-KEY shows the active player, the other player close their eyes.
-(MONSTER is RED player, FARMER is GREEN player)
+MONSTER player is RED player, FARMER player is GREEN

 The game go in rounds following this scheme: